Camp NaNoWriMo Week 1 Update

 Get Words Onto the Page

-The first week of Camp NaNo is coming to an end.
-This week was my last day of my publishing program at Centennial College so, unfortunately, I was unable to get as much writing done as I was hoping to.
+The first week of Camp NaNo is coming to an end and I haven’t unable to get as much writing done as I was hoping to.
+This is because it was the last week of my publishing program.
 Despite the lack of progress and success in my goals, I'm happy with how my story is developing.
 I feel more creative and more in-tuned with the world of the Before than I was when I originally wrote the story.

 I think it's interesting to see what changes in a story when you come at it from a new perspective, after time has gone on.
 I feel like time was the best medicine to perfect my story.
 I'm so glad I was able to keep all my world-building ideas in-tact but the original way of storytelling isn't present in this draft.
 I can already tell that this will be the strongest draft that I have written for this world.
 I'm very happy with the characters I've been developing and the new world-building concepts that have been coming to me as I've been writing.